Tauke190/Connections-Lab/Project 1 - Weather App/README.md

 ### Motivation && Inspiration
-1.What if I have trouble remembering names?
+1. What if I have trouble remembering names?
-2.What if I need to know the basic weather of a place quicky?
+2. What if I need to know the basic weather of a place quicky?
-3.The power of D3.js to draw SVG
+3. The power of D3.js to draw SVG
-4.Love for geography
+4. Love for geography

 ### Technical Decision ###